Kin (KT Tunstall album): Background

-Songs and singles
+Composition and promotion

 The album is composed of eleven tracks.
-The lead single off Kin is called "Maybe It's a Good Thing".
-The song was released on 15 July, and a clip video was released on 1 August.
-Along with the single release, an acoustic version and as well as a "Bit Funk Remix".

-The promotional single "Evil Eye" is also on the album.
+The lead single to be released from Kin, "Maybe It's a Good Thing", was released on 15 July, and a clip video was released on 1 August to promote the release of the single.
+Along with the single release, an acoustic version was released as well as a "Bit Funk Remix".
+The promotional single "Evil Eye" also features on the album.
 It was the very first song to be released from the album, but it was initially released as a single from the Golden State EP.
 Another promotional song was released on 19 August, It Took Me So Long to Get Here, But Here I Am.
 The song then became a single in November 2016.
 A music video was broadcast on 30 November 2016.

 Following "Maybe It's a Good Thing", Tunstall announced that the first radio broadcast for her second single, "Hard Girls", would premiere on the Zoë Ball show for BBC Radio.
 A music video of the song, featuring Melanie C from the Spice Girls, was broadcast on 13 September 2016.
 The song "Love Is an Ocean" was also released as a single, with a video on 17 November.
 The song is a ballad that closes the album.

 Another notable song is the duet, "Two Way", with 2016 Grammy Award nominee, James Bay.
-Bay and Tunstall met during Jools Holland's Hootenanny.
+Bay and Tunstall met during a performance on the show broadcast by Jools Holland, Jools' Annual Hootenanny.
 Tunstall had read in an interview that he was a fan of hers, so she chatted with him and they decided to record a duet.
 Tunstall says in an interview with the UK newspaper Evening Standard that Bay is "one of the most talented new songwriters," and added "it was fantastic to work with him.".
 "Kin" is the title track of the album, and it is a ballad.
 Tunstall describes it as one of her favourite tracks, and wanted to name the album from this song.